junxit/us-congress-bills-114/metadata.md

 - 2015-09-08 — Placed on the Union Calendar, Calendar No. 183.
 - 2015-09-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-242.
 - 2015-09-08 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-242.
+- 2015-09-09 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.